 Epson SureColor F2000 - The first is called the f2000.
-The print quality from these printers is amazing.
+The print quality of these printers is amazing.
 The inks are more on the expensive side.
 Unlike other dtg printers, you must use the ink that is also manufactured by Epson.
-Also, the maintenance on these machines is more on the expensive side.
-Just maintenance the bill every month from cleaning is around $125-$150 a month.
+Also, the maintenance of these machines is more on the expensive side.
+Just maintenance every month from cleaning is around $125-$150 a month.
 If you are looking for a great machine to put in a kiosk in the mall then this machine is for you.
 It is not a printer that you will want to offer low prices with.
 You should plan on selling t-shirts for at least $19.99 to $30 each with this printer.

 Anajet has several printers on the market.
 Anajet has recently been purchased by Richol.

-The brother series consists of multiple different printers.
+The Brother series consists of multiple different printers.